Vipassana Vs Samatha Meditation

 Vipassana

-Vipassana, invented by the Buddha in part to address the issue of the transitory nature of the outcome of Samatha, uses the deep levels of concentration that are developed in a Samatha practice as a tool to chip away at the illusion that clouds an understanding of the true nature of everything.
+The Buddha invented Vipassana, in part, to address the transitory nature of Samatha’s outcome.
+It uses the deep levels of concentration that a Samatha practice develops as a tool to chip away at the illusion that clouds an understanding of the true nature of everything..
 Vipassana is a slow and gradual process of expanding awareness into the true nature of the manifest universe and everything in it.

 The path of Vipassana is not a quick one.
 There is no instant enlightenment to be had, but enlightenment is the ultimate destination, though it can take many lifetimes to achieve.
 Once achieved, it’s permanent.
 There is no going back.
 A significant difference between Vipassana and Samatha when seen in isolation is that Vipassana certainly does have the potential to lead you to a state of supreme enlightenment, whereas Samatha doesn’t.
 But keep in mind that Vipassana requires the application of Samatha for it to be truly effective.
 The two methods have a profound symbiotic relationship.